niksudan/wp-post-distance-filter/readme.txt

 = Setup =

 Upload the <code>wp-post-distance-filter</code> folder to your plugins directory, then activate the plugin in the Plugins menu.
-An options menu should become available beneath Settings.
+An option should appear under Settings.

 = Changing Options =